 For a restaurant-worthy meal enjoyed in the comfort of your own home, look no further than this delicious salmon filet with mustard dill cream sauce.
 We sous vide wild, sockeye salmon filets to perfect doneness (if using farmed salmon, increase the temperature to 125° or 130°F) and finish them with a rich pan sauce composed of shallots, white wine, mustard, cream, and dill.
 We love the bright herbaceousness of dill, but you can substitute parsley or tarragon if you prefer.

 - 8 oz skinless sockeye salmon, vacuum-sealed

 - 2 tbsp chopped fresh dill

-1) Place salmon in a Suvie pan, cover with water, and insert into the top right zone of your Suvie.
-Fill reservoir, input settings, and Cook Now or Schedule.
+1) Place 8 oz salmon in a Suvie pan, cover with water, and insert into the bottom zone of Suvie.
+Input settings and cook now or schedule.

 Nutritional Information per serving (2 servings per recipe): Calories 390, Total Fat 24g, Total Carbohydrates 3g, Total Sodium 1410mg, Total Protein 26g